 Lukas Retschmeier

-In my spare time, you can find me either playing (beach) volleyball or sitting in front of my piano playing sonatas.
+In my spare time, you can find me playing (beach) volleyball or sitting in front of my piano playing sonatas.

 Research